spierre91/katacoda-scenarios/pandas-data-selection-and-filtering/step1.md

 The first thing we need to do is clone the GitHub repo containing the necessary data we will be using.
 In the terminal on the righthand side copy and paste the following and press enter:
 `git clone https://github.com/spierre91/katacoda-scenarios`

-Next we need to go into the folder corresponding the the data selection and filtering scenario.
+Next we need to go into the folder corresponding to the data selection and filtering scenario.
 Copy and paste the folloing and press enter:
 `cd katacoda-scenarios/pandas-data-selection-and-filtering/`

 Next let's open up a python interactive shell.